 f.
 If, following the appointment of the committee described in C9.05.b. or d., it should become apparent that the pastoral office cannot be conducted effectively in the congregation being served by the ordained minister due to local conditions, the bishop of the synod may temporarily suspend the pastor from service in the congregation without prejudice and with pay provided through a joint synodical and churchwide fund and with housing provided by the congregation.

-C9.06.
+*C9.06.
 At a time of pastoral vacancy, an interim pastor shall be appointed by the bishop of the synod with consent of this congregation or the Congregation Council.

-C9.07.
+*C9.07.
 During the period of service, an interim pastor shall have the rights and duties of a regularly called pastor and may delegate the same in part to a supply pastor with the consent of the bishop of the synod and this congregation or Congregation Council.
 The interim pastor and any ordained pastor providing assistance shall refrain from exerting influence in the selection of a pastor.

-C9.08.
+*C9.08.
 This congregation shall make satisfactory settlement of all financial obligations to a former pastor before calling a successor.
 A pastor shall make satisfactory settlement of all financial obligations to this congregation before beginning service in a call to another congregation or employment in another ministry setting related to the Evangelical Lutheran Church in America.

-C9.09.
+*C9.09.
 When a pastor is called to serve in company with another pastor or pastors, the privileges and responsibilities of each pastor shall be specified in documents to accompany the call and to be drafted in consultation involving the pastors, the congregation council, and the bishop of the synod.
 As occasion requires, the documents may be revised through a similar consultation.

-C9.11.
+*C9.11.
 With the approval of the bishop of the synod the congregation may depart from *C9.05.a. and call a pastor for a specific term of years.
 Details of such calls shall be in writing setting forth the purpose and conditions involved.
 Prior to the completion of a term, the bishop or a designated representative of the bishop, shall meet with the pastor and representatives of the congregation for a review of the call.
 Such a call may also be terminated before its expiration in accordance with the provisions of *C9.05.a.

-C9.12.
+*C9.12.
 The pastor of this congregation:

 a. shall keep accurate parochial records of all baptisms, confirmations, marriages, burials, communicants, members received, members dismissed, or members excluded from the congregation;